 The historical development of the European Union, the institutions and politics of the contemporary EU, and the EU’s role in international affairs.

+This paper studies the development of the European Union and contemporary issues in European Union politics, such as Brexit, the Eurozone crisis, the rise of populist and nationalist parties, the migration crisis, and Covid-19.
 The first section examines the historical development of the EU and considers theories of European integration.
 The paper then focuses on the institutions and policy processes in the contemporary EU.
-Thirdly, it analyses key policies and controversies.
+Thirdly, it analyses key policy areas and controversies.
 The final section analyses potential future enlargement of the EU and the role of the EU in contemporary international affairs, concluding with consideration of the lessons of European integration and its potential future.